RobertEJohnson/Coding-Challenge-Tracker/docs/weeklyRecaps/week2.md

 My first reflection comes from challenge #2 from this week.

-- Rewrite why a function (or feature) of a language is useful or when to use it in your own words.
+- Rewrite why a function or feature of a language is useful (and when to use it over others) in your own words.

 If you can't describe when you'd use a something over another feature, or speak to what it does really well, there's a good chance it probably won't be used.
 I had not in my own words described where using ```.reduce()``` is helpful and even though I knew about it **and had used it recently**, it didn't come to mind when it would've been helpful.
 As such I think there is a real worth in not only learning awesome features, methods, functions, but also spending time reflecting and focusing in on why they're useful.
 It's sorta like training yourself for a crisis-situation.
 The deeply rooted things are probably the only things that will stay when a scenario arises that could use them.